htutwaiphyoe/htutwaiphyoe/README.md

 ### What I do

--   💼 Junior Front End Developer working at [Codigo.co](https://www.codigo.co/)
+-   💼 Front End Developer working at [Codigo.co](https://www.codigo.co/)
 -   👨‍💻 Full Stack Developer
--   👨‍🎓 CS Student at Mandalay Technological University
+-   👨‍🎓 Computer Science Student at Mandalay Technological University
 -   💡 Founder and Content Creator at MTU Code Lab.

 ### What I share